 Looking for an emergency locksmith in Stirling that you can trust?

 5 Lever Mortice Locks

-Is your lock British Standard or do you need to upgrade?
+Is your lock British Standard compliant or do you need to upgrade?

 Mortice locks are embedded into the door itself and can only be opened with the key.
 They are commonly found on back doors and are often fitted to front doors in addition to a cylinder rim lock (Yale lock).

 Mortice locks can often be described as a deadlock or sash lock.
 A deadlock is a mortice lock which has just a key hole and a bolt.
-A sash lock has a bolt and a latch and a pair of handles.
+A sash lock has a bolt, latch, and a pair of handles.

 Mortice locks have several lever variations: a 2, 3, 5 or 7 lever mechanism.
 5 lever and above can be British Standard or non British Standard.
-The higher the number of “levers” the more difficult the lock is to “pick” and the more secure it will be, the higher the lever the lock the more key variations there are eliminating duplicate keys.
-Why not call our emergency locksmith today!
+The higher the number of ‘levers’ the more difficult the lock is to “pick” and the more secure it will be.
+The higher the lever count in the lock, the more key variations there are eliminating duplicate keys.
+Why not call our emergency Stirling locksmith today!